-As set forth herein, EPA received numerous individual comments from various RFS stakeholders, most of which are available in the public docket for this action; however, some of the comments from petitioning small refineries provided unique, refinery-specific information submitted under claims of confidentiality that are therefore being addressed in appendices that will be provided only to the individual commenters.
+As set forth herein, EPA received numerous individual comments from various RFS stakeholders, most of which are available in the public docket for this action; however, some of the comments from petitioning small refineries provided unique, refinery-specific information submitted under claims of confidentiality that are, therefore, being addressed in appendices that will be provided only to the individual commenters.
 EPA has carefully considered all comments received and provides responses to those comments in Appendix B and in confidential, refinery-specific appendices to this action.
-While this final action only adjudicates 36 remanded 2018 SRE petitions, many small refineries still have pending SRE petitions for multiple subsequent and prior compliance years, and their comments raised arguments and provided data applicable to more than one of their pending SRE petitions.
-EPA has considered and responded to all information relevant to the remanded 2018 SRE petitions in this action.
-EPA will respond to any comments relating only to the still-pending SRE petitions in a subsequent action to address those petitions.
+While this final action adjudicates 69 SRE petitions for the 2016-2021 compliance years, many small refineries' comments raised arguments and provided data applicable to more than one of their pending SRE petitions.
+EPA considered and responded to all information relevant to the remanded 2018 SRE petitions in the April 2022 SRE Denial.
+In this action, EPA considers and responds to comments relating to 69 SRE petitions for the 2016-2021 compliance years.